-The 2004-05 Executive Budget will support a staffing level of 401 positions for the Office of Real Property Services.
-State tax dollars from the General Fund currently support 39 percent of these positions, with the remaining 61 percent supported by three revenue accounts: the Improvement of Real Property Tax Administration Account; the Industrial and Utility Services Account; and the Local Services Account.
+The 2005-06 Executive Budget will support a staffing level of 401 positions for the Office of Real Property Services through three revenue accounts: the Improvement of Real Property Tax Administration Account; the Industrial and Utility Services Account; and the Local Services Account.
 These accounts are funded from the State's share of the real property transfer recording fee, chargebacks for assessments made on industrial, utility and railroad property and charges for miscellaneous consulting and computing services.